Cook Like Czechs

 Jump to Recipe

-This delicatessen salad with mayonnaise is called pochoutkový salát here in the Czech Republic.
-It tastes great with white bread (housky) as a quick snack or as a base for Czech famous open-faced sandwiches (obložené chlebíčky).
+This deli salad with mayonnaise is called "Pochoutkový salát" here in the Czech Republic.
+It goes great with any kind of fresh white bread, such as housky braided rolls, as a quick snack or as a base for Czech famous open-faced sandwiches (obložené chlebíčky).

 czech deli salad pochoutkový salát